 Food Budget for College Students

-The college student may be notorious for eating cheaply, but they face some issues in food budgeting.
+The college students may be notorious for eating cheaply, but they face some issues with food budgeting.
 Namely, if they live in a dorm or group housing, cooking meals may be more difficult.
 Eating on campus is relatively cheap, which offers some benefits.

 Ideally, college students who live together in a house can create a budget that helps save money.
 This means buying food in bulk and going out to eat sparingly.